Jan 20, 2024 - minute readminutes read

 The following resources will help you gain an understanding of managing your health through establishing consistent oral care rituals.

-Is your oral health affecting your overall health?
+How oral health impacts your overall well-being

 Associations between periodontal diseases and systemic conditions (i.e. affecting the entire body) have been widely studied, often attributed to the presence of bacteria in the bloodstream and pro-inflammatory proteins and cytokines that can affect other parts of your body.
 These associations occur via shared underlying pathways and exposure to common risk factors, such as age, socio-economic status, genetics, and lifestyle choices.